The Way of being

 Possibility

-If a logically possible being (one whose conception is logically possible) cannot be realized in a world because its form is incompatible with the form of that world, it is impossible in the world.
-To be possible in a world, it is necessary that the being shall be logically possible.
+If a logically possible being (one whose conception is logically possible) cannot be realized in a world because its form is incompatible with the form of that world, it is impossible in a world, w; if it can be realized there it has possibility in that world, or w-possibility; if that world is the universe, the possibility is u-possibility, or just possibility.

 If from the void, a (logically) possible being did not emerge, that would be a law of the void.